 Be aware that state boards review an applicant's criminal history to determine if he/she is eligible to hold a license.
 If you have a criminal history, you will need to contact your state board of counseling to determine if you are eligible for a counseling license in that state.
 Due to these varying licensure requirements, our programs require you, as a counselor in training, to complete background checks.
-Clearance of the background checks will be required for application to the practicum and internship.
+Clearance of the background checks will be required for application to practicum and internship.
+Please keep application deadlines in mind and complete the fingerprints for your background check early enough to meet the application deadline.